 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also stay in touch with me through social media by following me on Instagram, Pinterest, and Facebook!

 20 Minute Black Beans

 - Grease pan.
-Saute onion and garlic until onion is soft or about 5-7 minutes.
+Sauté onion and garlic until the onion is soft or about 5-7 minutes.

-- Mix in beans, green chilis and lime juice.
+- Mix in beans, green chiles and lime juice.
 Add warm water and tomato paste.
-Sitre until tomato paste is thoroughly combined.
+Stir until the tomato paste is thoroughly combined.

 - Season with salt and pepper (to taste).

 - Simmer on medium heat for 12-15 minutes

 - Remove from heat.
 Let cool slightly before seeing and enjoy with brown rice.